Conor683/UiPathWorkflowAnalyzerFile/README.md

   - using UiPath.Studio.Activities.Api.Analyzer.Rules;
   - using UiPath.Studio.Analyzer.Models;

-Once you've done this you simply need to add the code for your rule to the C# code file you're working from, an example of the code for a rule that can detect classic activities being used in a poject is below.
+Once you've done this you simply need to add the code for your rule to the C# code file you're working from, an example of the code for a rule that can detect classic activities being used in a project is below.

 ![image](https://github.com/user-attachments/assets/7d226d3e-8f9a-47a8-a7ba-1a2f9fb71e4d)